rakun-lang/rakun/docs/compiler/README.md

 # Compiler documentation

 Hello!
-Welcome to the documentation for the Gleam compiler.
+Welcome to the documentation for the Rakun compiler.
 I hope you have fun with the project!

 <!-- vscode-markdown-toc -->